Induced ovulation (animals)

-Induced ovulation is when a female animal ovulates due to an externally-derived stimulus during, or just prior to, mating, rather than ovulating cyclically or spontaneously.
-Stimuli causing induced ovulation include the physical act of coitus or mechanical stimulation simulating this, sperm and pheromones.
+Induced ovulation occurs in some animal species that do not ovulate cyclically or spontaneously.
+Ovulation can be induced by externally-derived stimuli during or before mating, such as sperm, pheromones, or mechanical stimulation during copulation.

 Ovulation occurs at the ovary surface and is described as the process in which an oocyte (female germ cell) is released from the follicle.
 Ovulation is a non-deleterious 'inflammatory response' which is initiated by a luteinizing hormone (LH) surge.
 The mechanism of ovulation varies between species.
 In humans the ovulation process occurs around day 14 of the menstrual cycle, this can also be referred to as 'cyclical spontaneous ovulation'.
 However the monthly menstruation process is typically linked to humans and primates, all other animal species ovulate by various other mechanisms.

 Spontaneous ovulation is the ovulatory process in which the maturing ovarian follicles secrete ovarian steroids to generate pulsatile GnRH (the neuropeptide which controls all vertebrate reproductive function) release into the median eminence (the area which connects the hypothalamus to the anterior pituitary gland) to ultimately cause a pre-ovulatory LH surge.
 Spontaneously ovulating species go through menstrual cycles and are fertile at certain times based on what part of the cycle they are in.
 Species in which the females are spontaneous ovulators include rats, mice, guinea pigs, horse, pigs, sheep, monkeys, and humans.

 Induced ovulation is the process in which the pre-ovulatory LH surge and therefore ovulation is induced by some component of coitus e.g. receipt of genital stimulation.
 Usually, spontaneous steroid-induced LH surges are not observed in induced ovulator species throughout their reproductive cycles, which indicates that GnRH release is absent or reduced due to lack of positive feedback action from steroid hormones.
 However, by contradiction, some spontaneously ovulating species can occasionally undergo mating-induced preovulatory LH surges.
 Species in which the females are induced ovulators include cats, rabbits, ferrets, and camels.
 In 1985, Chen et al., used Bactrian camels to investigate the factor(s) that induce ovulation during breeding season.
 They monitored the camel ovaries for ovulation by rectal palpation following insemination of semen samples.
 Chen et al., concluded that in this particular camel species ovulation was induced by the seminal plasma, and not by the spermatozoa.